Discover 3 key parts of a nimble hiring strategy that can help you boost profits and earn an ROI.

 Understanding the difference between core work (tasks that provide direct value to clients) and non-core (behind the scene tasks that are necessary to support client value) is the starting point for effective delegation.
 This is where a company’s talent strategy becomes important.
 Because not only is it essential that there are enough people to perform the remaining tasks, you need to trust that their performance will be excellent.

-However, 2020 has thrown a COVID-19 pandemic- and economic downturn-sized twist into every business scenario.
-Today, it is more challenging to balance the complexity of staffing and work models with the demand for nimble strategies to innovate and deliver customer value.
+However, following the COVID-19 pandemic- and economic downturn-sized twist that impacted every business in 2020, some business owners find it is more challenging to balance the complexity of staffing and work models with the demand for nimble strategies to innovate and deliver customer value.

-“In nimble talent strategy, businesses utilize a supply chain of on-demand contractors that can easily be scaled up or down, as needed,” said Elizabeth Eiss, Founder and CEO of the talent curation and freelance recruiting platform ResultsResourcing.
+“In a nimble hiring strategy, businesses utilize a supply chain of on-demand contractors that can easily be scaled up or down, as needed,” said Elizabeth Eiss, Founder and CEO of the talent curation and freelance recruiting platform ResultsResourcing.

 Companies that employ a nimble talent strategy continually seek to optimize the perfect blend of core employees, and supplemental skilled contractors or freelancers who work together in a talent ecosystem to achieve business objectives and deliver client value.